chiragmthakkar/IoT_PowerBI/README.md

 ## IoT_PowerBI

 **Description:**
 Project path 2 was choosen for the AI project.
 Power BI was used as a visualization tool for the selected dataset.
 Also, as the pre-requisite the Power BI learning path was also completed.
+A Financial data consisting of 700 rows was choosen for the data analysis.
+Key insights, Dashboard screenshots and videos are described in the sections below.

 **Dataset**